Risks of Neck Lift Surgery

 You’ll want to book a confidential consultation with one of our leading Melbourne Specialist Plastic Surgeons for facial rejuvenation so you know how to best prepare for surgery, as well as what your options are for neck and facial rejuvenation.

 In general, however, prior to surgery, you will likely want to adopt a healthy lifestyle that will support the procedure and your healing and recovery.
 This often means reducing or avoiding alcohol, avoiding excessively sugary foods, and stopping certain anti-inflammatory drugs (such as aspirin and ibuprofen) before your surgery.
-If you’re on other medications, discuss this with your Surgeon and your GP or other specialist, as some medications can increase post-op bruising or bleeding; so will need to be managed during your procedure.
+If you’re on other medications, discuss this with your Surgeon and your GP or other specialists, as some medications can increase post-op bruising or bleeding; so will need to be managed during your procedure.

 If you’re a smoker, you likely should NOT have surgery until you quit for good, as your results will be impacted by the effects of smoking on your skin health and other organs.
 You will need to quit long before your surgery.
 Or, at a minimum, you will need to refrain totally from smoking for at least a month before AND for 2 months after your procedure for optimal healing results.
 Why is smoking such a no-no for surgery?
 Smoking impedes your healing and can delay your recover, internally and externally (wound healing).
 It often greatly increases your surgery risks and your scarring tendencies.
 So if you want facial or neck lift surgery, you may decide that this is a good time to give up smoking altogether – which will also be of benefit to your skin and overall appearance.